 A study also showed that the smell of fragrances might affect our emotions and how we perceive them.

-The results also imply that natural scents like White Pine enhance general emotional functioning.
+The results imply that natural scents like White Pine enhance general emotional functioning.

 4. Possesses Antioxidant and Anti-aging Properties

-White Pine contains several properties like antioxidants, anti-microbial, anti-inflammatory, anti-carcinogenic, antiviral, and anti-aging properties.
+White Pine contains several antioxidants and anti-microbial, anti-inflammatory, anti-carcinogenic, antiviral, and anti-aging properties.

 It is because Pine extract contains a high amount of polyphenols.
 Polyphenols regulate cellular activity and fight free radicals, which expose our bodies to oxidative stress.

-Aside from that, Researchers at NLBI suggest that polyphenols have potential anti-aging effects and play an essential role in regulating metabolism.
+Aside from that, Researchers at NCBI suggest that polyphenols have potential anti-aging effects and play an essential role in regulating metabolism.

 Additionally, Pine bark extract can perfectly complement your nutritional kit.